Hosting a Charity Event in 5 Steps

 With all of your decisions made, it’s time to put them into action.
 It’s time to contact any organizations involved, time to rent or reserve your location, it’s time to send out your invitations.
 Consider how much time you will need to complete each step, and how much money you can allocate to each different piece of the puzzle.

 If you’re trying to get a bunch of shelter animals adopted, work out the transportation of the animals, and get the paperwork required to adopt them.
 If you’re supporting a local charity, figure out who of their representatives you’ll need to communicate with in order to ensure donation delivery.
-If you’re hosting a party or festival, contact vendors and entertainment to schedule times and payment.
+If you’re hosting a party, contact vendors and entertainment to schedule times and payment.
 This corporate party how to is an amazing idea that if executed correctly, will really help solidify your place in your community, build the atmosphere and overall experience of your employees, and you’re doing it for a good cause – whatever you choose!

 All Out Event Rental is a big advocate for community involvement.
 We try to support our community, and we believe the need for charity is always high, and that we can always do more.
 We hope you are able to do something amazing and fun like this for your corporate party, and we hope that we can help you do it!
 We offer every product you might need for a charity event, and our services include setup and take-down.
 Let us help you help the community, give us a call today at 800-638-9849, or contact us here.